smellslikeml/distributed-deep-learning-workshop/README.md

 ## Requirements

 A recommended Databricks ML Runtime >= 7.3LTS is suggested.
+Please use the [repos](https://docs.databricks.com/repos/index.html) feature to clone into your repo and access the notebook.